Sectimus/jaducodeexercise/documentation/instructions.md

 }
 ```

+> {
-> The word: "coalface" is an anagram of "cacao elf".
+    "message": "The word: 'coalface' is an anagram of 'cacao elf'.",
+    "pass": true
+  }

 ```